CyranoB/readability-python/memory-bank/activeContext.md

    - Issue reporting guidelines

 These documentation updates will make it easier for users to understand and use the library, and for contributors to help improve it.

+### Testing Infrastructure Improvements

+1. **Fixed Pytest Warnings**: Created a `pytest.ini` file to register all custom marks used in our tests.
+This eliminates the warnings that were previously shown when running the tests, making the test output cleaner and easier to read.

 ## Active Decisions and Considerations